Analysis | The three factions of House Republicans

 We can break the caucus into seven groups, showing how the various votes overlapped.
 To give a sense of how safe their seats are, we plotted them on a spectrum from least to most Republican based on the most recent district-level presidential results.
 (We’ve excluded those who were marked as voted on one or more issue.)

 That first large cluster is the Trumpists, numbering 130 in total.
 It includes House Minority Leader Kevin McCarthy (R-Calif.) and Minority Whip Steve Scalise (R-La.).
-This is the group which has broadly expressed support for Trump by rejecting the election results in Arizona and/or Pennsylvania and refusing to impeach the president.
+This is the group that has broadly expressed support for Trump by rejecting the election results in Arizona and/or Pennsylvania and refusing to impeach the president.
 Ninety-five of these 130 Republicans also signed on to an effort led by Texas Attorney General Ken Paxton (R) to have the election results in four states overturned by the Supreme Court.

 The second cluster are the pro-democracy Republicans, all 58 of whom voted to accept the electoral votes.
 For 22 of them, though, we’re being a bit generous: nearly two dozen of this group also joined the Texas effort.
 Some such as Rep. Dan Crenshaw (R-Tex.) tried to rationalize that support as being nothing more than an effort to get the court to evaluate the argument.
 The court declined to hear it.